royaltm/spectrusty-tutorial/step4.md

 However, it won't do us any good.
 That's because our `run` function is defined with a generic `D` parameter, so the compiler would complain that the `joystick_interface` method does not exist in its context.

 We need to make this function work in a broader context.
 In the above form, it returns a reference to the [KempstonJoystick] bus device which is a specialized version of [JoystickBusDevice].
-Ok, so following this train of thought, we change the implementation to:
+Ok, so following this, we change the implementation to:

 ```rust
 // we need more of these